JSONPlaceholder is a fantastic tool for learning REST APIs. But many teams eventually hit its limits.

 - Visibility into requests

 This is where many teams migrate away from JSONPlaceholder.
+If you're teaching with JSONPlaceholder and hitting these limits, see our guide for educators.

 ReqRes supports both worlds: